hablatraining/git-learning/README.md

 </details>

 The [git clone] command copies a repository into a new directory.
-This is commonly used at the beginning of a project or at CI/CD[^CI/CD] pipelines.
+Probably you will only use this command to download a repo from a remote repository to your local computer, but it is also commonly used when you have to manage CI/CD[^CI/CD] pipelines.

 We will also take a look at [git remote] command, which let us manage links between local and remote repositories.